-Indicator 9 utilizes data from the Census Fall 1 submission.
+Indicator 9 utilizes data from the Census California Longitudinal Pupil Achievement Data System (CALPADS) submission.
+The specific CALPADS fields used for calculating Indicator 9 are: Birth Date, Race/Ethnicity, District of Special Education Accountability, and School Code.
 This indicator is reported by the District of Special Education Accountability.